What is HIV and how is it transmitted?

 There’s currently no cure for HIV but treatment works very well.
-HIV has become a manageable chronic disease.
+HIV has become a manageable disease.
 People with the virus who get diagnosed quickly and take their treatment correctly live long and healthy lives.
 They can expect a normal lifespan.

 Once someone is on treatment that's working, and their viral load become undetectable, they won't pass on the virus.
 This is sometimes referred to as U=U, meaning undetectable = untransmittable.

 The best way to prevent HIV infection and transmission during sex is:

 use condoms consistently and correctly